Lorentz-Violating Scenarios for the Highest-Energy Photons from GRB 221009A

-\acknowledgments We thank Giacomo Bonnoli, Lara Nava and Fabrizio Tavecchio for their comments on a preliminary draft of this Letter, and Giovanni Pareschi for discussions.
-The work of G.G. is supported by a contribution from Grant No. ASI-INAF 2023-17-HH.0 and by the INAF Mini Grant `High-energy astrophysics and axion-like particles', PI: G.G.
+{\it Acknowledgments} -- We thank the Referees for their constructive suggestions.
+We also thank Giacomo Bonnoli, Lara Nava and Fabrizio Tavecchio for their comments on a preliminary draft of this Letter, and Andrea Belfiore, Andrea De Luca, Giovanni Pareschi for discussions.
+The work of G. G. is supported by a contribution from Grant No. ASI-INAF 2023-17-HH.0 and by the INAF Mini Grant `High-energy astrophysics and axion-like particles', PI: G. G, and that of M. R. by an INFN grant.